datacheckerbv/FaceVerify/README.md

 ## Models

-The tool uses a collection of neural networks.
-Make sure that you host the full directory so the models can be accessed.
-The models path can be configured. (see [Configuration](#configuration))
+The tool uses a collection of neural networks located in the `assets/` directory.

-The models are located under `models/`.
-Model cards can also be found in this directory.
+**Asset Configuration:** Models are part of the assets and can be fetched via CDN (default) or hosted locally.
+See [Asset Fetching Configuration](#asset-fetching-configuration) for details.

 ## Challenges

-User challenges are implemented, in order to prevent video injection attacks.
+User challenges are implemented to prevent video injection attacks.
 These challenges are randomly chosen and thereby, processes are different from one another.
 The challenges consist of *head pose estimation*.
-The performed head poses with be compared with the challenges and that result will be returned as bool in `output`. (see [Output](#output))
+The performed head poses will be compared with the challenges and that result will be returned as bool in `output`. (see [Output](#output))

 There are four poses that will be detected: